-Naturopathic medicine is a distinct primary health care system that blends modern scientific knowledge with traditional and natural forms of medicine.
+Naturopathic medicine is a distinct primary health care practice that blends modern scientific knowledge with traditional and natural forms of medicine.
 A naturopathic doctor will work with clients to improve the body’s ability to heal itself.
 Naturopathic medicine is a system of medicine based on the healing power of nature.

-Get Back to Being You
+Get Back to Being YOU

 A naturopathic approach means helping people improve their health and quality of life at their own pace.
 Even minor improvements in lifestyle and nutrition can have profound impacts on our health, particularly if these improvements become lifetime habits.
 Naturopathic doctors do not treat conditions, they treat individuals.
 Rather than prescribing drugs to relieve an issue, a naturopath works to solve the root cause of the health issue, focusing first on dietary habits and recommending supplements and herbs to rebalance the body.
-They are also able to request laboratory diagnostics when necessary.
+They are also able to request laboratory tests, when necessary.